 Turner said "there’s no solid conclusion" yet in the cause of the fire, but officials have ruled that the blaze is not suspicious.

 He said the other tenants were able to retrieve some of their belongings and spend the night with relatives.
-Turner said they have a place to stay until the home is rehabilitated.

 The two-family home owned by Dawn Frissell is insured, but the estimated cost of the fire damage is unknown.